-See Key concepts to evaluate which option works best for you.
+See Understand collection identifiers to evaluate which option works best for you.

 If you're a platform provider who develops Passes for many merchants, Contact support for the Google Pay API for Passes to request an issuer account for a new merchant.

 You must determine if a merchant’s terminal is configured to read your Pass.

 There are two possible scenarios:

 If the merchant confirms they can already redeem Passes from Google Pay with their terminals, follow these steps: